djangoflow/djangoflow-examples/simple_chat/README.md

    Or you can follow the next steps to run them separately

-3. Open a terminal and run the following commands:
+3. Run the following commands:

    ```bash
    make install-melos